checkmarx-ltd/cx-flow/docs/Development.md

   bug-tracker-impl:
     - Json
 ```
 5. Ensure the bug-tracker is specified to be your new bean, if you wish for this to be the default.
-It can also be provided as an override through webhook url paramater (bug=Json), or on the command line (--cx-flow.bug-tracker=Json).
+It can also be provided as an override through webhook url parameter (bug=Json), or on the command line (--cx-flow.bug-tracker=Json).
 <br>**Note** This bean is case sensitive

 ## Source